lillie-j/ci-cd-template/README.md

 #### Prerequisites
 - [ ] **Repos Created in Cloud Image Registry**: The workflow will attempt to push images to an image registry repo which follows the following naming convention: `<GITHUB REPO>-<BUILD CONTEXT BASENAME>`. for example, if your GitHub repository is named `ci-cd-template` and you have an image/build context in `./app/backend`, the workflow will attempt to push an image to a container repository named `ci-cd-template-backend` in your cloud provider's registry.
 This will have 2 tags: 1 tagged with the short commit SHA, 1 tagged with 'latest'

-- [ ] **GitHub Actions IAM Service Principal Permissions**: This must have permissions to interact with your image registry
+- [ ] **Create IAM Service Principal for GitHub Actions**: AWS or Azure IAM principal/service account with permissions to interact with your image registry

 #### 1. Clone Repo
 The following folders need to be copied into your repo to make this workflow available